Restaurant Brands: KFC

 KFC entered the New Zealand market in August 1971, with the opening of its first restaurant in Royal Oak, Auckland.
-By September 1973, KFC had opened nine restaurants - four in Auckand and one each in Hamilton, Rotorua, Wellington, Christchurch and Dunedin.
+By September 1973, KFC had opened nine restaurants - four in Auckland and one each in Hamilton, Rotorua, Wellington, Christchurch and Dunedin.

 Restaurant Brands acquired the brand in 1989 after being publicly floated by PepsiCo.
 KFC is Restaurant Brands largest revenue earner; in the 2017/18 financial year, KFC contributed $320 million of Restaurant Brand's $421 million sales income.

 Pizza Hut

 Pizza Hut entered the New Zealand market in September 1974, with the opening of its first restaurant in New Lynn, Auckland.
+Businessman Garry Melville-Smith owned the franchise rights for Pizza Hut in New Zealand from 1974 to 1996.
+Under Melville-Smith's leadership, Pizza Hut dominated New Zealand's fast food market during the 1970s, 1980s and 1990s, capturing 75% of the market share at its peak.
+During that period, Pizza Hut operated as a dine-in family-oriented restaurant serving alcohol, pasta, salad bars and desserts.
+By 1990, there were 36 Pizza Hut stores in New Zealand.
+In 1996, Melville-Smith sold the New Zealand franchise back to PepsiCo, which subsequently rebranded as Restaurant Brands in 1997.

-Pizza Hut was acquired by Restaurant Brands in 1995 from PepsiCo.
-After the acquisition Restaurant Brands completely changed Pizza Hut from a dine-in business to a home delivery and takeaway operation.
+After the acquisition, Restaurant Brands changed Pizza Hut from a dine-in business to a home delivery and takeaway operation commencing 1998.
 This was achieved by acquiring and rebranding the Eagle Boys chain in New Zealand.
 The first Eagle Boys store was converted to a Pizza Hut in June 2000 and the last store was converted just 13 weeks later.
 The majority are now home delivery and takeaway outlets.
 Pizza Hut commenced selling a number of its smaller regional stores to independent franchisees in 2011.

+In February 2016, the original New Lynn dine-in restaurant was demolished and replaced with a takeaway store.
+In late September 2024, Pizza Hut celebrated the 50th anniversary of its establishment in New Zealand by holding pop-up lunch and dinner buffet and dessert events in Auckland.